zuozhenggh/learning-library/developer-library/microservices-unified-observability/diagnosability-usecase/diagnosability-usecase.md

      ![](images/grafana-loadbalancer-externalip.png " ")

-## Task 4: Use SQLci to re-enable propagation
+## Task 4: Use SQLcl to re-enable propagation

 1. If necessary, follow the steps in Task 2 to reconnect to the Order DB with SQLcl